 By the end of June 2019, 11 water wells were successfully drilled and used by 899 villagers (414 females) including 273 (151 girls) children as well as 12 (1 female) disabled people.

 The water from the 11 water wells has been tested in the Resource Laboratory Water Analytical Results in Phnom Penh to ensure its quality and that it is safe and free of arsenic, bacteria and other chemical matters.
 The result showed the water from 11 water wells is clean and safe for drinking and other usages.

-48-years-old Tha is one of the beneficiaries of the well.
+48-year-old Tha is one of the beneficiaries of the well.
 She lives in Prey Veng Village, Srey Khnoung Commune, Chum Kiri District in Kampot Province with eight family members.
-The family occupation is farming–raising a few animals and growing some vegetables for household consumption.
+The family occupation is farming–raising animals and growing vegetables for household consumption.

 Because their income is not enough to support everyday expenses, Tha’s two children were forced to give up school, migrating with her husband, 52-year-old Chear, for jobs in other provinces very far from home.

 Living without her partner and having to breastfeed a baby who often gets sick, presents difficult challenges for Tha.
 Not only does she have to manage life on very little money (sent by her husband) for their four children’s education and to buy land to fill a hole around her house to prevent flooding during the rainy season, but she also has to deal with a shortage in water.

 “Before having the well provided by the project, I used to carry water from a neighbor’s well quite far from my home to use every day,” Tha shared.
 “I usually carried water on my bicycle at least four times a day and it took me around 40 minutes each time.
 Almost everyday my family members were so worried about getting water that my children often arrived to school late because they were helping me carry water.”